 One in three U.S. college students are now taking at least one class online, according to the National Center for Education Statistics (NCES).
 Many leaders in education predict digital learning will become even more of an everyday experience for college students and recommend that high schools require students to take one online course before graduation, a requirement many high schools have already adopted.

 In terms of total enrollments nationwide, growth rates of online college program and course enrollment have exceeded traditional enrollments since 2002, when fewer than 10% of new students were enrolled in at least one online class.

 Growth of Online College Enrollment

 This is great news for prospective students.
-Academia, once synonymous with tradition and the slow and careful adoption of all things new, is changing for the better and there have never been more opportunities for a more diverse group of degree-seekers.
+Academia, once synonymous with tradition and the slow and careful adoption of all things new, is changing more quickly than ever and for the better.
+There have never been more opportunities for a more diverse group of degree-seekers.

 Consider the rapid growth in the number of online degree programs available between 2013 and 2014:

 Growth of Available Online Degree Programs